opencoff/portable-lib/README.rst

 - Collection of Bloom filters (Simple, Counting, Scalable).
 The Bloom filters can be serialized to disk and read back in mmap mode.
 The serialized code has a strong checksum (SHA256) to maintain the integrity of the data when read back.

+  The filters share a common interface for add, query and destructor.
+  A filter specific constructor returns an opaque pointer.

   Performance on a late 2013 13" MBP (Core i7, 2.8GHz):

     * Standard Bloom filter: 227 cyc/add, 201 cyc/search
     * Counting Bloom filter: 220 cyc/add, 205 cyc/search